chaoss/metrics/activity-metrics/code-lines-of-code-changed.md

 # Lines of Code Changed

 ## 1. Description
-What is the number of lines of code changed?
+The number of lines of code changed

 ## 2. Use Cases